appscode/blog/content/post/monthly-review-june-2022/index.md

 On 1st June 2022, Appscode held a webinar on Managing MongoDB with Arbiter on Kubernetes using KubeDB.

 Key contents of the webinar:
--Introducing the concept of MongoDB Arbiter -Importance of voting in MongoDB
+- Introducing the concept of MongoDB Arbiter
+- Importance of voting in MongoDB
--How Arbiter works on Replica-set database & Sharded cluster.
+- How Arbiter works on Replica-set database & Sharded cluster.
--Live Demonstration
+- Live Demonstration

 Link: https://blog.byte.builders/post/mongodb-arbiter-2022.06.01/